felicitia/FrUITeR/index.md

 Event Extractor is implemented in Java using [Soot framework](http://sable.github.io/soot/).
 We have created a Docker image with all the dependencies.
 Simply follow the steps below to run Event Extractor.

 **What to Expect:** Let's use the app *Wish* as an example.
-Event Extractor will extract the GUI event sequences from Wish's test cases written in Java to `Wish.csv`.
+Event Extractor will extract the GUI event sequences from Wish's test cases to `Wish.csv`.
 We assume the test cases are already written.
 For example, Wish's test cases are located on our Github repository: [Wish's test cases](https://github.com/felicitia/TestBenchmark-Jave-client/blob/master/src/main/java/Wish/RepresentativeTests.java).

 ### Steps